kwameopareasiedu/react-simple-widgets/src/widgets/multi-date-field/multi-date-field-usage.md

 # MultiDateField

-This widget is a multi date picker input form widget.
-Since it is intrinsically a MultiDatePicker widget, it accepts all attributes of an `<MultiDatePicker/>` tag.
+This widget is a multi-date picker form widget.
+MultiDateField it is intrinsically a `<MultiDatePicker/>` widget and accepts all of its attributes.

 ## Usage